 III.
 Competency in the use of computers

-Competency in the use of computers is expected. is expected.
+Competency in the use of computers is expected.
 Applicants should have a thorough knowledge of the Windows operating system, particularly file management and word processing, and presentation software such as PowerPoint.

-- Transcripts from each university-level institution you have attended to date - including McGill, if applicable.
+- Transcripts from each post-secondary institution attended to date (excluding McGill).
 Uploaded copies will be considered as unofficial; final, official copies will be required once you are offered admission.
 These transcripts must indicate degree awarded.
-If credits were transferred from a different institution then transcripts must also be obtained from that source.
+If credits related to a degree were transferred from a different institution, then transcripts must also be provided from that source.

 - A curriculum vitae (resume).

-- TOEFL/IELTS results (if applicable): when registering for the test please ensure that you request that results be sent directly to McGill University.
+- Proof of English language proficiency, if applicable.
+When registering for the test please ensure that you request that results be sent directly to McGill University.
 McGill will then receive the results electronically, directly from the testing agency.
-(See Admission Requirements above).
+(See Admission Requirements above.)